CCurl/q4/README.md

 - Both types can be set and can come after an operator (eg - ":<x>" or "+<a>" or "mXY").

 ## Operations
-An operation can take 0, 1 or 2 operands:
+An operation is just an opcode with some number of operands:
-- If an operation takes no operands, it just does whatever it does (eg - '"' or ';').
-- If an operation takes one operand, the ACC is the operand (eg - '.' or '[').
-- If an operation takes two operands, the ACC and (expr) are they (eg - '*' or '=').
-- If an operation results in a value, that value goes into the ACC.
+- There is NO space between an opcode and its operand(s).
+- The list of opcodes is in the reference below.
 - Operations can be chained (eg - M*X+B:Y).

 ## Expressions
-An (expr) can be either a register (first or second class), or a constant.
+An (expr) can be:
+- A register (first or second class).
+- A decimal constant.
+- '.', which means the ACC (eg - "25*." sets ACC=25*25).

 ## Some examples:
 ```
 0(this is a comment)
 1234              0(sets ACC=1234)
 :G                0(sets register G=ACC)
-C.                0(sets ACC=register C, prints ACC as a decimal)
+..
+0(prints ACC as a decimal)
+.C                0(prints register C as a decimal)
 34-12             0(sets ACC=34, sets ACC=ACC-12)
 'Y,               0(sets ACC=89, prints the ACC ...
 "Y")
 M*X+B:Y           0(sets Y=M*X+B)
 "Hello"           0(prints "Hello")
-::H"Hi";;         0(define function H)
+::H1000*.[^A];;   0(define function H)
 ^H                0(call function H)
-xT:S ^H xT-S.     0(prints the elapsed time of function H)
+xT:S ^H xT-.S     0(prints the elapsed time of function H)
 sG rC             0(Copies register G to C using the stack)
-mXY               0(Moves/copies register X to Y)
+mXY               0(Moves/copies register X to Y, leaves ACC alone)
+25*. ..
+0(Sets ACC=15, sets ACC=ACC*ACC, prints ACC)
 ```

 ## Reference